 The need to allocate memory to each function in AWS Lambda and Microsoft Azure is the result of running functions in containers–a method of segmentation that packages each function with its own share of CPU, memory, OS kernel, and other resources.
 Azion’s Edge Functions uses a different model, multitenancy, which enables more efficient resource use.

 With Edge Functions, compute resources are shared across functions, which are kept isolated in secure sandboxes using Google’s V8 Engine.
 As a result, invocations use less resources and cost less to run.
 In addition, there is no separate charge for memory use and no need to deploy or instantiate containers, resulting in lower operational costs.
 And, because Edge Functions are delivered from distributed Edge Computing locations rather than hyperscale data centers, they take less time to execute, resulting in shorter (and thus less expensive) workloads.

-Azion’s Edge Functions reduces FaaS costs through:
+Azion’s Edge Functions reduces serverless compute costs through:

 - No separate charges for memory

 - More efficient resource use

 - Less time to execute